pandorabots/pb-hubot/README.md

 # pb-hubot

 This script allows you to integrate a hosted Pandorabot with Hubot, for deployment on Heroku and Slack.
+The script listens for all inputs directed at Hubot (via `Hubot.respond()`), and forwards them to the Pandorabots API.

 ### Prerequisites